bernatferragut/CCT/Introductions/AI Intro.md

     This data set of images contains forks manually identified The more examples we have the better the AI will work

-## Input example in your model
+## Input examples in your model
-> Input examples and counter example to train your model
+> Input examples and counter examples to train your model
 ![](./assets/images/am-ai-intro/AI_Intro_Slides_4.png)

     NOTES: